alpas/alpasdev/src/main/resources/docs/http-request.md

 </span>

-* `routeParams(key: String) : List<Any>?` - returns all the route parameter values for the given key.
+* `fun routeParams(key: String) : List<Any>?` - returns all the route parameter values for the given key.
-* `queryParams(key: String) : List<Any>?` - returns all the query parameter values for the given key.
+* `fun queryParams(key: String) : List<Any>?` - returns all the query parameter values for the given key.

-* `param(key: String) : Any?` - returns the value of the given key if it exists otherwise returns null.
+* `fun param(key: String) : Any?` - returns the value of the given key if it exists otherwise returns null.
-* `routeParam(key: String) : Any?` - returns the route parameter value of the given key.
+* `fun routeParam(key: String) : Any?` - returns the route parameter value of the given key.
-* `queryParam(key: String) : Any?` - returns the query parameter value of the given key.
+* `fun queryParam(key: String) : Any?` - returns the query parameter value of the given key.

-* `paramAsKey(key: String) : String?` - returns the value of the given key as a nullable string.
+* `fun paramAsKey(key: String) : String?` - returns the value of the given key as a nullable string.
-* `paramAsInt(key: String) : Int?` - returns the value of the given key as a nullable int.
+* `fun paramAsInt(key: String) : Int?` - returns the value of the given key as a nullable int.
-* `paramAsLong(key: String) : Long?` - returns the value of the given key as a nullable long.
+* `fun paramAsLong(key: String) : Long?` - returns the value of the given key as a nullable long.
-* `paramAsBool(key: String) : Long?` - returns the value of the given key as a nullable bool.
+* `fun paramAsBool(key: String) : Long?` - returns the value of the given key as a nullable bool.

 > /alert/<span>The `params(key: String, vararg keys: String)` returns only the values for the keys that actually